VGAS: Value-Guided Action-Chunk Selection for Few-Shot Vision-Language-Action Adaptation: Methodology

-\emph{The interdependency of objectives.} \texttt{TD} and \texttt{EGR} form a mutually reinforcing loop for safe and effective value learning.
+\paragraph{The Closed Loop of Spatio-Temporal Consistency.} The \texttt{TD} and \texttt{EGR} form a mutually reinforcing loop for safe and effective value learning.
 The Expected-Max TD objective provides a foundational safety layer by inherently operating within the support of the proposal distribution $\pi_\mu$.
 However, this implicit constraint alone can still be vulnerable to selecting outlier candidates that are accidentally overestimated. \texttt{EGR} reinforces this safety by explicitly shaping the OOD value landscape into a geometric funnel.
 This structure actively biases the Best-of-$N$ maximization toward candidates that remain close to expert behavior, providing a tighter and more reliable bound on the \texttt{TD} target.
-This enhanced safety guarantee is formalized by the following proposition:
+This enhanced safety guarantee is formalized by the following proposition: \begin{proposition}[Best-of-$N$ bound under an \texttt{EGR} anchoring envelope] Fix a demonstration pair $(s_t,\mathrm A_t)\sim\mathcal D$ and a candidate distribution $\pi_\mu(\cdot\mid s_t)$.
+Define the \texttt{EGR} reference surface $\mathcal Y(s_t,\mathrm A'_t)=\operatorname{sg}(y_t)-\beta\|\mathrm A'_t-\mathrm A_t\|_{\mathcal W}^2$ (Eq.~\eqref{eq:ref_surface}) and the \emph{anchoring residual} $\delta_\theta(s_t,\mathrm A'_t)\coloneqq Q_\theta(s_t,\mathrm A'_t)-\mathcal Y(s_t,\mathrm A'_t)$.
+Assume it is uniformly upper-bounded on the candidate set: